Publications we have featured in:

 Defining challenge-proven coexistent nut and sesame seed allergy: A prospective multicenter European study

 In the Pronuts study, Helen Brough showed that children with one nut allergy are on average able to introduce 9 other nuts into their diet which improves quality of life and reduces dietary restrictions.
-The study was pan European so shows differences in nut allergies across different geographical regions.
+The study was pan-European so shows differences in nut allergies across different geographical regions.

 Epicutaneous sensitization in the development of food allergy: What is the evidence and how can this be prevented?

-In this review from April 2020 Helen Brough summarises the evidence that children become allergic to food through the an inflamed disrupted skin barrier, and summarised studies which have looked into how to prevent this from happening.
+In this review from April 2020 Helen Brough summarises the evidence that children become allergic to food through an inflamed disrupted skin barrier, and summarised studies which have looked into how to prevent this from happening.

-In her position as Chair of the Paediatric Section for the European Academy of Allergy and Clinical Immunology, Helen Brough led a Statement in April 2020 on the managing childhood allergies and immunodeficiencies during the COVID‐19 pandemic.
+In her position as Chair of the Paediatric Section for the European Academy of Allergy and Clinical Immunology, Helen Brough led a Statement in April 2020 on managing childhood allergies and immunodeficiencies during the COVID‐19 pandemic.

 One nut allergy doesn’t rule all nuts out: